 Panama Canal, consortium discuss new financing proposal

-PANAMA CITY (Reuters) - The Panama Canal on Tuesday held talks over a new financing proposal with the Spanish-led consortium in charge of expanding the waterway and its insurer aimed at ensuring work continues on the project, which faces huge cost overruns.
+PANAMA CITY (Reuters) - The Panama Canal Authority said on Tuesday it was in talks over a new financing proposal with the Spanish-led consortium in charge of expanding the waterway and its insurer aimed at ensuring work continues on the project, which faces huge cost overruns.

-Earlier this month, the consortium had vowed to stop work by January 20 unless the Panama Canal Authority (PCA) agreed to foot the bill for some $1.6 billion in unforeseen additional costs.
+Earlier this month, the consortium had vowed to stop work by January 20 unless the Panama Canal agreed to foot the bill for an estimated $1.6 billion in unforeseen additional costs.

 The canal is one of the world's most important shipping routes and halting construction on the project would be a setback for companies eager to move larger ships through the waterway such as producers of liquefied natural gas (LNG), who want to ship exports from the U.S. Gulf Coast to Asian markets.

 "There is a proposal on the table which the parties have put forward," Quijano told reporters.
 "It could offer a pretty long-term solution so work can continue."

 He said the consortium had sent a letter advising the canal authority it would not halt work before at least January 31.

 A canal authority official said that work at the construction site was running at about 25 percent to 30 percent of capacity.

 The Panama Canal Authority said this week it had turned down an offer by the European Commission to mediate the multibillion-dollar dispute.